Supporting our students to succeed

 Our counselling team offers free counselling sessions to students in a safe, confidential space.
 The team provides support for a wide range of concerns, including unhealthy patterns of behaviour and thinking, managing anxiety, depression and stress, building self-esteem and confidence, improving communication and overcoming blocks to learning.

 We’re proud to be a friendly and inclusive University and offer a package of scholarships and bursaries to make sure that every student can reach their potential.
-We also offer financial assistance, including interest-free short-term loans, disability assistance and our Bucks Hardship Fund, which provides discretionary financial assistance to help our students remain in higher education.
+We also offer financial assistance, including disability assistance and our BNU Hardship Fund, which provides discretionary financial assistance to help our students remain in higher education.
 It is particularly aimed at those students who need financial help to meet specific course and living costs that cannot be met from other sources of support.
 The fund can provide emergency payments for unexpected financial crises.
 Payments are usually given as grants, which do not have to be repaid of up to £3k per year of study.